[ Italiano ]

 16. Why do some items, such as housing rentals or car insurance, seem to weigh much more on household budgets than the weight attributed to them in the basket?

-Housing rentals weigh about 2.7% of the basket (considering NIC) because only 21.1% (survey EU-SILC 2019) of Italian households live in rented accommodation.
-The all-items index is of course affected by this phenomenon: in practice, an expense sustained by 16.5% of the Italian households is spread over the entire population.
+Housing Rentals account for approximately less than 3% of the basket’s weight (considering the NIC) because only slightly more than 25% (source: Istat Survey on Living Conditions EU-SILC) of Italian families live in rented accommodation.
+The all-items index is obviously influenced by this phenomenon: in practice, expenses borne by only a portion of Italian families are spread across the entire population.
 The weight of vehicle insurance, which has an impact of about 1.2% on the NIC general index, is considered by evaluating the premiums paid by households during the year net of compensation (i.e. it takes account of the compensation paid to households in the case of a claim).
 Its weight in the basket reflects this calculation method which, at first glance, penalizes households that did not present any claims, since they pay the premium but do not receive compensation.
 Once again, households in Italy are considered single-family that sustain a single expense (the insurance premium) and receive a single compensation.
 This evaluation method is also used in most European Countries, in compliance with an EU regulation.

 [TOP]